Joe D'Ambrosio Book Artist

 After the next set of graphics, all of the text is printed in black.
 Does that mean the harassers and the protagonists are now one and the same?
 The preceding graphic implies that pieces fitted into a round space turn out to be square.
 A few pages onward I even give the reader a full page of silver paper in which to see his or her own image.

 This action asserts that we are all capable of condescension through harassment by using a mask of criticism.
-We just need to be aware of it
+We just need to be aware of it So we can recognize our faults when necessary.

 I have said that when I write, I create the characters and then report to the reader what they do, and that sometimes I am appalled by what a character may do, but I report it anyway.
 In this case one of the characters, DaviT (spelled with a capital "T" to differentiate him from the other main character whose name is David), in frustration urinates on the other characters.
 The paper for the poetry of that section is stained with what appears to be urine.
 There are some who actually thought I ejaculated on each page.
 Even though I was much younger then, I don't think I could have provided enough for the entire edition.
 I first tried tomato juice sprinkled from a bottle held aloft.
 It looked too much like blood.
 But orange juice worked perfectly.
 The visual is meant to shock and enhance the poetry which is overtly combative; the captive characters have begun to fight among themselves.
 It invites the bumpkin-like protagonists into the harsh ring of reality which in this case means growing up.